 Dr. Patrick Knight has additional information concerning this research.

-Dr. Wendong Li has additional information concerning this research.
+Dr. Chris Lake has additional information concerning this research.

 Dr. Clive Fullagar's research explores the application of organizational psychology to unions and the collective bargaining process.
 Current research includes the development of a model explaining why workers become committed to labor unions and what the psychological consequences are.
 Research also examines the phenomenon of dual allegiance, looking at the predictors and outcomes of different patterns of loyalty to both labor and employing organizations.
 Other areas of research include attitudes about organized labor, strike behavior, work-related stress, and leadership behavior in unions.

 Dr. Clive Fullagar has additional information concerning this research.